KoleHicok/sphinx-template/source/report/index.rst

 Using React.js For More Dynamic Web Pages
 =========================================

 Creating a user interface (UI) is a difficult task.
-React.js makes web apps engage the user with minimal effort.
+React.js helps web apps engage the user with minimal effort.
 The web page becomes dynamic through animated feedback to user input, making site navigation more interesting.
 It can also easily display content from the server.
-This powerful JavaScript framework allows a web developer to manipulate a web page as the user uses the website.
+This powerful JavaScript framework allows a web developer to manipulate a web page as the user navigates the website.
 React.js enables the creation of a single-page web app, rather than a set of pages the user navigates through.
 Here we discuss React.js and how it aids in the development of a dynamic UI.